 In 2021, Grady Minor provided the final Conceptual Plan Report that recommends the installation of Rectangular Rapid Flashing Beacons at the three crosswalks and 11 additional Collier County Traffic Operations light poles.
 ICRA Staff had coordinated with Collier County Traffic Operations and Public Transit during the development of the conceptual plan and their input was reflected in the final conceptual plans.

-The estimated cost for the design is $250,500 and Staff applied for a Community Development Block Grant (CDBG) in February 2022 and the grant was conditionally awarded in April 2022.
+Staff applied for a Community Development Block Grant (CDBG) in February 2022 and the $250,000 grant was conditionally awarded in April 2022.

-Having 100% design plans for will allow this project to be considered shovel ready will better position the CRA to leverage funds with other funding opportunities for construction.
+Having 100% design plans will allow this project to be considered shovel ready and will better position the CRA to leverage funds with other funding opportunities for construction.